AIBiology/aibiology.github.io/index.md

 ## Course Description

-> Examines how AI has rapidly become ubiquitous in daily life and been applied to diverse areas of Biology.
+> Examines how Artificial Intelligence has rapidly become ubiquitous in daily life and been applied to diverse areas of Biology.
 Focuses on machine learning approaches as well as deep learning methods, including transformers.
 Covers machine learning methods for tabular data, computer vision, transfer learning, natural language processing, and transformer-based architectures.
-Classes typically applied coding with Jupyter Notebooks on HiPerGator.
+Classes are typically applied coding with Jupyter Notebooks on HiPerGator.
 Prior Python coding experience required.

 ## Expanded Description